-- The health and well being of our participants, families, volunteers and staff are priority #1.
+- Make the health and wellbeing of our participants, families, volunteers and staff our #1 priority.

 - Work within the operating parameters set by federal, state and local government.

 We are trying to return to some normalcy and in that effort, we will be accepting new students.
 In order to open the program to more daily students, there will be no Season Long Program for individual participants.
 We will have one three hour session per day.
 Lesson Cost is $130 for the three hour session, includes lift ticket and rentals.
 Payment is required in full when you receive a lesson confirmation.

 A current Participant Form is required in order to make a reservation.
 You only need to complete this form once per season.

 To participate, please complete the Calendar Request Form by typing in your name and clicking the box on each day you wish to attend.